-Large fowl blue Ameracuanas are one of several color varieties of Ameraucana chickens recognized by the APA.
-Blue chickens are based on blacks, but with the black feathers diluted to blue by the blue gene (Bl).
-The feathers are a blue/gray color, but the eggs are true blue.
-Ideally each feather is laced with black.
+The large fowl blue Ameracuana chicken is one of several color varieties of Ameraucanas the American Poultry Association recognizes.
 Cackle Hatchery® started offering blue Ameraucana day-old chicks in 2015.
-These are not “Easter Eggers“, nor are they “Araucana”…they are the real deal!
-We have a limited supply of this rare variety that was created by John W Blehm.
+They are not the same as Easter Egger™.
+Nor are they Araucana.
+They are the real deal!
+We have a limited supply of this rare variety, created by Master Breeder John W. Blehm.

 Blue chickens do not breed true and our blue to blue matings produce approximately 50% blue chicks, 25% black chicks and 25% splash chicks.
 We will send as many blues as we can in your order, but please also expect some black and splash Ameraucana chicks in your order.